malthejorgensen/blagblogblag.com/_posts/2022-06-21-running-a-script-with-large-input-on-heroku-part-2.md

 ### Caveats
 - In order to pipe you need a tty, so `--no-tty` and similarly `run:detached` can't be used (e.g. for long-running scripts)
 - You can't regain control of stdin once you pipe into a process, so you can't do `cat file.txt | heroku run 'cat > file.text; bash'`
-- You can't send more than one file, unless you do some trickery What you can't do is

 ### Notes
 - Usually `tar`-flags are passed without the `-` in front, e.g. `tar xzvf archive.tar.gz` however I felt it was more clear to